 For many years, Narcoossee’s was one of my favourite table service restaurants at Walt Disney World.
 However, this is no longer the case and it has been removed from this top 10 list.
 In its place, the Grand Floridian Cafe has risen to top tier status.
-For our last two visits back-to-back at these two restaurants (most recently in March 2017), the Grand Floridian Cafe has reigned supreme in both value and food quality.
-The grilled strip steak at the Grand Floridian Cafe is heads and tails above its counterpart at Narcoossee’s (and it’s $20 less expensive as well!).
+For our last two visits back-to-back at these two restaurants (most recently in August 2018), the Grand Floridian Cafe has reigned supreme in both value and food quality.
+The grilled strip steak at the Grand Floridian Cafe remains superior to its counterpart at Narcoossee’s.
 The same goes for the seafood/fish dishes.
 While our fish was dry and overcooked at Narcoossee’s, the Grand Floridian Cafe shone with succulent seafood at comparatively reasonable prices.
 What you lack in the waterside ambiance, you gain in both exceptional service and food quality.
-Dollar for dollar, the Grand Floridian Cafe is becoming a standout in our books, while unfortunately Narcoossee’s has gone consistently downhill (while prices rise) over the past few years.
+Dollar for dollar, the Grand Floridian Cafe is becoming a standout in our books.

 The Boathouse (Disney Springs)